Exabyte-io/documentation/docs/jobs-cli/batch-scripts/commands.md

 ```

 !!!tip "Making user-created scripts executable"
-    Whenever the user writes his/her own custom script under the CLI, the command `chmod a+x /path/to/script` should be entered to make it executable by assigning it the appropriate permissions.
+    Whenever the user writes his/her own custom script under the CLI, the command `chmod a+x /path/to/script` should be entered to make it executable, by assigning it the appropriate permissions.

 ## Links